SciCompKL/CoDiPack/documentation/TutorialA5.md

 EH::evalHessian(wrapDotWithNorms, hDef2nd, x, 3, hes);
 ~~~~

 For the codi::JacobianInterface the implementation is nearly the same.
-With the wrapper a user can directly store the
+With such a wrapper a user can directly store the
 computed Jacobians and Hessians in its own data structures.